-Planning fees set to increase by 20%
+Planning fees have increased by 20%

-Release date: 4 January 2018
+Release date: 23 January 2018

-In line with new government regulations, Cotswold District Council will be introducing a 20% increase in planning fees from Wednesday 17 January.
-Planning applications submitted before 17 January and assessed as being valid by a CDC planner will not be subject to the increase.
-However, anyone submitting a planning application which is and remains invalid up to 17 January will have to pay the increased fee.
-For full details of the changes please see our website.(PLEASE NOTE - this is a link to the National Planning Portal and it will continue to display the old fees until 17 January).
+In line with new government regulations, Cotswold District Council introduced a 20% increase in planning fees with effect from Wednesday 17 January.
+Planning applications submitted before 17 January and assessed as being valid by a CDC planner were not be subject to the increase.
+However, anyone submitting a planning application which was and remained invalid up to 17 January will have had to pay the increased fee.
+For full details of the changes please see our website.

 The government regulations also introduced a new fee of £402 per 0.1 hectare for ‘Permission in Principle’ applications, the ability for authorities to charge for applications for planning permission following the removal of permitted development rights (through Article 4 directions or by condition).